ClarusONE/take-home-test/README.md

 - A supplier can submit an offer which will contain one or more items.
 - The supplier can subsequently update an offer or delete the offer.

-Model the tables above and subsequently expose the following REST endpoints -
+Model the tables which are specified in the InitSchema.sql file and subsequently expose the following REST endpoints -

 1. An endpoint which returns all offers for a given supplier.
 2. An endpoint which returns a specific offer for a given supplier.